Should I Turn Off My Water Heater in Tampa?

 If you endure freezing winters, your energy-saving habits might become more expensive than they’re worth.
 If your water temperature tends to dive below freezing temperatures, you could end up with burst or frozen pipes—an expensive problem to repair.
 It’s thus best to leave your water heater on during mid-winter and return to power-saving mode only in spring.

-Many a DIYer has turned to a shut-down water heater in a bid to reduce power bills, and in this case, there’s plenty of sense behind their habits.
+Many DIYers shut down their water heaters to reduce power bills, and in this case, there’s plenty of sense behind their habits.
 With the help of automation, you can even set your appliance to turn off on a schedule.
 Now all you need to do is find something to spend those power savings on.

 Call All American Home Services at 813-486-4038 to see how we can help you with your water heater!